-Iniva is currently delivering a series of artist led workshops using materials from the Stuart Hall Library collection that aim to celebrate cohesion, build pride in the community and help people, young, old and everything in between to realise their potential.
+Over the last year Iniva Creative Learning has been delivering a series of artist led workshops using materials from the Stuart Hall Library collection that aim to celebrate cohesion, build pride in the community and help people, young, old and everything in between to realise their potential.
 Excitingly for Iniva this programme is enabling us to develop new community relations and partners by welcoming new groups and individuals to the library.

-The workshops kicked off at the end of May with some serious beats and lyrics laid down by members of ETAT (Encouragement Through the Arts and Talking) in a sound and hip hop inspired workshop that has since seen the launch of a 12″ vinyl EP.
+The programme of workshops was kicked off at the end of May 2019 with some serious beats and lyrics laid down by members of ETAT (Encouragement Through the Arts and Talking) in a sound and hip hop inspired workshop that has since seen the launch of a 12″ vinyl EP (SOLD OUT) and a limited edition artists print.
 The workshop was led by artist and musician Shepherd Manyika and supported by Iniva facilitator Hassan Vawda.
-The 8 track EP and a limited edition print by the artist will be available to purchase soon.

 Artist and illustrator Aleesha Nandhra led a day of activist zine making workshops at Caxton Youth Organisation in Abbots Manor.
 Caxton works with disabled young people who live in the City of Westminster to develop independent living, educational, health and social skills in order to promote inclusion, participation and effective citizenship.
 Aleesha led a group of young people in mono printing and collage, creating imagery that will form a new zine for the library collection.
 The workshop used books selected from the Stuart Hall Library such as Rock Against Racism and monographs of Chila Burman and Lubaina Himid alongside the Emotional Learning Card set “What do you feel?” to inspire and spark the young people’s imaginations.

 For more information about our education programme please contact